antoinevinial/react-boilerplate/README.md

 ## Getting an article from API and show it inside our view

 Before fetching any data, we need to update our fetch API URL.
 I added a [.env](./.env) file where you can defined global variables to use through your application.
 You can add multiple .env files for any environement you have (staging, prepropd, prod, etc..).
-Be carefull : if you want to have access to this variable, you will need to add the 'REACT_APP' prefix.
+Be carefull : if you want to have access to this variable, you will need to add the **REACT_APP** prefix.
 If you don't do that, React won't see it.
 Also, if you update the variables inside your .env file, you have to re-start the npm server to see your changes.
 For this example, I will name my API variable **REACT_APP_API_URL** and use the [jsonplaceholder](https://jsonplaceholder.typicode.com) API.

 If you go to [Store.js](./src/mixins/Store.js) mixin file, you can see how to access to variables saved inside your .env file :